 Tip: In case you want to eat around 4-6 pm, look for a restaurant in advance!
 Some spots in the city centre don’t stop their service, but most of the places do.
 Alternatively, you can eat fast food or sandwich (those places are always open).

 We took a tram to the city centre in order to walk around & try to find something to eat.
-Finding a place in the city centre was much easier, so we grabbed a «french pizza» and continued walking.
+Finding a place in the city centre was much easier, so we grabbed a piece of «french pizza» and continued walking.

 Later at night, we arrived at the Cafe de Turin (it’s one of the best places for Seafood in Nice AND it doesn’t accept reservations) for my birthday dinner.
 I would definitely recommend Cafe de Turin to everybody.
 We ordered a set of oysters & seafood for 45 euros and it was huge and very delicious.
 Just look at this magical set: